Email FacebookTwitterMenu burgerClose thin

 8. Annuities

-When you buy an annuity, you purchase an insurance policy and, in return, you get periodic payments.
-You must purchase the annuity years in advance in order to receive these payments.
+When you buy an annuity, you purchase an insurance policy and, in return, receive periodic payments.
+These payments generally come down the road in retirement, but the annuity itself is often purchased years in advance.
 This is why many people use annuities as part of their retirement savings plan.

 Annuities come in numerous varieties.
-They may last until death or only for a predetermined period and may require periodic premium payments or just one up-front payment.
-They may link partially to the stock market or they may simply be an insurance policy with no direct link to the markets.
+They may last until death or only for a predetermined period.
+They may require periodic premium payments or just one up-front payment.
+They may link partially to the stock market for additional growth or they may simply be an insurance policy with no direct link to the markets.
 Payments may be immediate or deferred to a specified date.
 They may be fixed or variable.

 How you can make money: Annuities can guarantee an additional stream of income for retirement.
 But while they are fairly low risk, they aren’t high-growth.
-So investors tend to make them a good supplement for their retirement savings, rather than an integral source of funding.
+So investors tend to use them as a supplement for their retirement savings, rather than an integral source of funding.

 9. Derivatives